imandra-ai/minisat-ml/docs/tech_report.md

 in a single vector, we have two `int Vec.t` of the same size to avoid allocating lots of small records).

-32 bits integers are replaced by 63 bits integers (on x86_64) since OCaml only has word-sized values.
+32-bit integers are replaced by 63-bit integers (on x86_64) since OCaml only has word-sized values.
 Essentially, in Minisat-ml, almost everything is a `int Vec.t` or a `foo Vec.t` where `type foo = private int` (e.g. variables or literals or the ternary `Lbool.t`).